rhythmcache/payload-dumper-rust/README.md

 # payload-dumper-rust 🦀

-A fast Android OTA payload dumper written in Rust.
+A fast and efficient Android OTA payload dumper.

 ## What it does